 They were added to the Board of Honour which stands above the fireplace in The Symonds Room in Northbrook, which had been built by the Old Symondians' Society in 1922 as a memorial to those who had lost their lives in the First World War.

 John Shields took over as head in 1957 after the death of Doc and instigated the building of Varley Hall, the Gym and the Science Labs.
-When he retired in 1963 he had totally revitalised the place.
+When he retired in 1963 he had totally revitalised the school.
+Mr Shields had a strong vision on how schooling needed to change and develop as Britain entered the sixties.
+Alongside his role at Peter Symonds he was a member of the Government sponsored Pilkington Committee, which considered the future of the UK's broadcasting services.

 John Ashurst was the head in the "swinging Sixties" and it fell to him to deal with its effect on the boys.
 Despite the fashion for the Beatles haircut, long hair was definitely not appreciated.
-When he left in 1973 to take up a new post at Hymer's College, Hull, the school's reputation was at its zenith.
+He emphasised academic rigour and was a strict disciplinarian.
+When he left in 1973 to take up a new post at Hymer's College, Hull, his legacy of improved teaching standards led to enhanced A and O Level grades and a far higher number of students progressing to university.

-The task for his successor.
-Stuart Nicholls, was to transform a school with an outstanding reputation into a sixth-form college.
+The task for Ashurst's successor, Stuart Nicholls, was to transform a school with an outstanding reputation into a sixth-form college.
 In September, 1974, the first admissions were made.
 Girls were accepted for the first time, their mini-skirts causing consternation to pupils and masters alike.

 The highly-regarded Hampshire Specialist Music Course began.
 Students go through a rigorous selection procedure which enables them to progress to the top music colleges in the country.
 Mr Nicholls cultivated the phrase which remains an unofficial motto of the college: "We count in ones".
 He served on several national education bodies and headed the Association of Sixth-Form College Principals.